klatka/nc-talk-bot-component/README.md

 #### Step 4 (Optional)

 - Add notify platform settings and secrets to your `configuration.yaml` as explained in Step 4 of Method 1 if you want to send messages too (Two-way HA <> NC).
-- Restart Home Assistant again
+- Restart Home Assistant again.

 ## Send message